The Details Matter

 Reality is Not Optional

 “Sometimes it’s a detail.
-Sometimes it’s a rhyme,” he said of his process.
+Sometimes it’s a rhyme,” McMurtry said of his process.
 “Rarely it has much to do with reality … Reality is kind of optional in this trade.”

-Unlike McMurtry, reality is not optional in the type of writing I do, which can complicate the search for details.
-Last week, for example, I traveled to Michigan to work on a freelance magazine story on an urban school district that is persevering and thriving despite extreme community violence amid a catastrophic decline in population.
+Reality is not optional in my trade, which can complicate the search for details.
+Last week, for example, I traveled to Saginaw, Mich., to work on a freelance magazine story on an urban school district that is persevering and thriving despite extreme community violence amid a catastrophic decline in population.
 This story required an in-person presence to be told properly; phone interviews could not capture what I saw.

-These conversations rarely make their way into the stories I write, but they greatly enrich the discussions I have with the subjects I’m interviewing and help build trust between two people who, until that moment, likely had never met in person.
+These conversations rarely make their way into the stories I write, but they greatly enrich my interviews and help build trust between two people who, until that moment, likely had never met in person.

 And you never know where those tiny details will take you.